 Can you remove bats all year round?

 We cannot.
-Bats are protected by law during their nesting and mating seasons.
+Bats are protected by law during their nesting and mating seasons in the months of June, July and August.
 No matter the time of year, if you suspect you have a Bat problem and need a Vancouver Bat exterminator, contact us and we can discuss your Bat removal options.

 How do you get rid of the Bats in my attic?

 We use a special device called a “BatCone” which is a one-way door that allows Bats to leave, but not re-enter.
 Once we ensure all Bats have left your attic (or any other enclosed space they’re using), we can proceed with the exclusion to permanently seal the opening and prevent future entry.

 Do you do all your prevention and wildlife damage repairs in-house?

 Virtually all our wildlife prevention and repair work is performed by our own technicians.
 Our sister construction company performs larger and more technical repairs as needed.
 The only exception is electrical damage, which we subcontract as it requires a special license.

 What do you do with the captured animals?

 Most species are required by law to be euthanized.
 We always use the most humane methods possible, which allows the mammal to fall asleep and unconscious before passing away some minutes later.